 In the speech entitled "citizenship in a republic" Roosevelt outlined the responsibilities of what he consider the good citizen.
 This speech is exemplar of powerful oratory blended with vivid imagery.
 Roosevelt believed that the average citizen must be a good citizen if a republic is to survive.
-In the light of current social political situations around the world the ideas Roosevelt expressed in "citizenship in a republic" are even more relevant today than when they were first delivered.
+In the light of the current social political situations around the world the ideas Roosevelt expressed in "citizenship in a republic" are even more relevant today than when they were first delivered.

-In his incredibly long speech he touched upon various themes like republic, democracy, leadership, citizenship etc. According to Roosevelt the good citizen must possess two qualities.
+In his incredibly long speech, he touched upon various themes like republic, democracy, leadership, citizenship moral values, character traits etc. According to Roosevelt, the 'good citizen' must possess two qualities.

 He must possess two qualities firstly he must be of sound character and secondly he must be courageous.
-But possessing good character is not enough, he must be audacious to take strong decisions and actions as well.
+But possessing good character is not enough, he must also be audacious to take strong decisions and actions.
 Roosevelt emphasized the value of character in his own unique words - "Character must show itself in the man's performance both of the duty he owes himself and of the duty he owes the state."